Alex-Steiner-Dev/Among-US-3DS-Edition/README.md

 where, since I didn’t know how to get started, I followed <a href="https://www.youtube.com/watch?v=-L-WgKMFuhE&amp;list=PLFt_AvWsXl0cq5Umv3pMC9SPnKjfp9eGW&amp;index=1&amp;t=0s">this</a>
 tutorial from Sebastian Lague which helped my out a ton.</p>
+<p>I designed the game so that every script could be reusable and not
+specific to a single task for example every task will have a script "GameTask" which will contain the name of the task, how many points you get when you complete.
+Also the animations are and the crew mate / impostor are shared between the player and the AIs.</p>
+<p>Creating this scripts was very time consuming at the beginning but I
+knew that was necessary if I wanted to build a large game, because when you start writing and writing so much code you will many files and many components on your game objects what you actually don’t really want since your project must be scalable.</p>
 <h1 id="game-play">Game play</h1>
 <p>The game play is almost identical to the normal game but with less
 task and instead of multiplayer you are playing with AI, the game comes